-New Buddy map being added to Daily
+New Buddy map for 2022 Click HERE to view

 The actual Buddy Map will be updated roughly every 24hr.
 Please register your details to join the map HERE

-This a map is for FREE buddy practise.
+This map is for FREE buddy practise.
 Please do not use the Buddy Map as a form of advertising your training services where you will be charging for buddying up and training.

-For ADIs with Standard Checks and the desire to complete CPD in a job that can sometime be very lonely, we offer you the chance to meet with fellow ADIs and PDIs in your area for advice, reciprocal Mock Tests or even just a coffee and a chat.
+For ADIs with Standard Checks and the desire to complete CPD in a job that can sometimes be very lonely, we offer you the chance to meet with fellow ADIs and PDIs in your area for advice, reciprocal Mock Tests or even just a coffee and a chat.
 Zoom in on the map to see who is near you and register your details HERE.
-Please note that this map is publically available.
+Please note that this map is publicly available.
 We do not pass on your contact details to other companies or organisations.

-For PDIs finding a good training buddy is an invaluable part of your training.
+For PDIs finding a good training, buddy is an invaluable part of your training.
 Your 'buddy' could be a fellow PDI, ADI or a friend or family member who is able and willing to share your training experience.

 To find a local training buddy, have a look at the 'Buddy Map'.
 If you wish to be added to the map please click HERE

-Often by taking a step back and watching another PDI instructing gives an opportunity to see faults and the consequences and will help you to recognise the needs within your own training.
+Often by taking a step back and watching another PDI or ADI instructing gives an opportunity to see faults and the consequences and will help you to recognise the needs within your own training.
 You may also pick up good techniques and skills that you feel would enhance your own teaching.

 REMEMBER - you are not there to 'train' each other.
-Keep it enjoyable, stay positive, avoid conflicts of opinion (your 'buddy' of today is your ADI colleague of tomorrow!) and most of all......
+Keep it enjoyable, stay positive, avoid conflicts of opinion (your 'buddy' of today is your ADI colleague of tomorrow!), and most of all......